mjcasper/info-components/05-email-communication.md

 - Consult the syllabus before sending an email about course policy or grading, usually the answer is already in the syllabus.
 - Emails requesting a make-up exam should clearly explain the reason for the request and provide proper documentation.
-- Emails requesting an individual homework extension will be replied to with a reference to the course Late Policy.
+- Emails requesting an individual homework extension will not be responded to.
+See the course Late Policy for more details.